Create-Node-App/website/README.md

-# Next.js Starter
+# Create Awesome Node App - Official Website

+This is the official website for [Create Awesome Node App](https://www.npmjs.com/package/create-awesome-node-app), a tool that helps you quickly set up Node.js projects with best practices and modern tooling.

+> [!NOTE]
-This project was initialized with [create-awesome-node-app](https://www.npmjs.com/package/create-awesome-node-app). **DO NOT USE THIS TEMPLATE DIRECTLY!** Instead, create your own project using the command and following the interactive menu options.
+> This project was initialized with [create-awesome-node-app](https://www.npmjs.com/package/create-awesome-node-app). **DO NOT USE THIS TEMPLATE DIRECTLY!** Instead, create your own project using the command and following the interactive menu options.
 For more information, refer to the documentation!

 ## Features